-Ashi Films is a documentary collaboration between Tokyo based filmmakers, Fuyuko Mochizuki and John Enos centered on film productions in Japan.
+Ashi Films is a Tokyo Based Documentary Production and Film collaboration between filmmakers Fuyuko Mochizuki and John Enos centered on film productions in Japan.

-In 2019, we produced the Japan portion of the highly acclaimed Netflix series “HIGH SCORE”.
-We directed and produced the documentary “Beauty and Buddhism” which was a finalist at the 2020 Tribeca X Film Festival.
+In 2019, we produced the Japan portion of the highly acclaimed Netflix series “HIGH SCORE.”
+We directed and produced the documentary “Beauty and Buddhism, ” a finalist at the 2020 Tribeca X Film Festival.

-Our nimble Tokyo based production offers a flexible solutions.
-Producers, translators and directors for co-productions with external production and overseas companies from places like Singapore, California, and Europe on documentary film projects for companies like Patagonia, to feature length documentaries for Wall to Wall, Warner Bros., Original Productions and many others.
+Our nimble Tokyo-based documentary production and film team offers flexible solutions.
+Producers, translators, and directors for co-productions with external production and overseas companies from places like Singapore, California, New York, and Europe on documentary film projects for companies like Patagonia, to feature-length documentaries for Wall to Wall, Warner Bros., Original Productions which are destined to major VOD streaming distribution on sites such as Netflix, Amazon or Rakuten TV.

 Latest Work